You might spot FAST on the TV or online throughout February 2015.

-You might have spotted FAST on the TV or online during March 2014.
 The Stroke Association is working with Public Health England to make sure as many people as possible know to Act FAST to save a life.
-Watch Public Health England's advert below:
+Watch Public Health England's television advert below:

-The FAST test - FACE, ARMS, SPEECH, TIME – identifies the most common symptoms of a stroke or TIA in three easy to recognise categories.
+The FAST test identifies the most common symptoms of a stroke or mini-stroke in three easy to recognise categories.

 Facial weakness: Can the person smile?
 Has their face fallen on one side?